This is a rather personal episode. There is no guest this time. It’s just you and me.

 You see, Uber and Airbnb represent a new very kind of startup, one that could not have existed twenty years ago, and the reason has nothing to do with smartphones or cloud computing or anything related to technology at all.

-In fact, the very thing that make these companies powerful and transformative in the United States is what ensures they will never really succeed in Japan.
+In fact, the very thing that makes these companies powerful and transformative in the United States is what ensures they will never really succeed in Japan.

 You may not agree with everything I have to say, but I think you’ll enjoy it.

-If you don’t feel like listening or reading the transcript, I’ve written a Medium article based on this episode.
+If you don’t feel like listening or reading the transcript, I’ve written an article based on this episode.
 It’s shorter and easier to read than the transcript.

 Transcript from Japan

 Welcome to Disrupting Japan.
 Straight talk from Japan’s most successful entrepreneurs.
 I’m Tim Romero and thanks for listening.